 9.3.2 If you have doubts about the credentials of your customers or their VAT status

-If you proceed with a reverse charge transaction where there are doubts that the reverse charge applies, you may wish to consider asking your customer for a deposit equivalent to the output tax that they’ll become liable for if the reverse charge is applied in error.
+If you proceed with a reverse charge transaction where there are doubts that the reverse charge applies, you may want to consider asking your customer for a deposit equivalent to the output tax that they’ll become liable for if the reverse charge is applied in error.
 This may be especially helpful if your customer has applied for but not yet got a VAT registration number.
 Any deposit taken in these circumstances can be refunded when they can show evidence that they’ve got their VAT registration number.

 Disaggregation is a term used to describe a situation where a person artificially arranges their purchases or sales in order to keep their values below the de minimus limit of £5,000 and so avoid having to apply the reverse charge.

 If you’re a wholesaler or acting as a wholesaler, indicators that a customer may be seeking to disaggregate a supply of mobile phones or computer chips might include orders kept below the £5,000 de minimis limit for no obvious commercial reason.
-For example several orders are made at the same time or within a short space of time when there’s no apparent reason why the customer wouldn’t have known the overall quantity needed at the outset.
+For example several orders are made at the same time or within a short space of time when there’s no apparent reason why the customer would not have known the overall quantity needed at the outset.

 Where you’ve undertaken reasonable checks, as outlined in paragraph 9.3.1, and you’re satisfied that your customer is VAT registered but is seeking to disaggregate, you should apply the reverse charge procedure.